titipata/wos_parser/README.md

 Python XML parser for Web of Science XML file.
 See example XML file from [yadudoc/wos_builder](https://github.com/yadudoc/wos_builder/blob/master/sample.xml).
 The implementation is based on [yadudoc/wos_builder](https://github.com/yadudoc/wos_builder).
-I just try to make is as function.
+I just make is as a function that can be easily integrate with others platform like Spark or multiprocessing.

 ## Example